kovacsbelsen/Searchly---Search-Engine-Refactored/README.md

 > The given task was to output a message informing a user that no web pages matched the given search term if no matches were found.
 Additionally, the program could create a web page only if it contained a title and at least one word.

 ![](ClassDiagram.png)

+#### Approach

+> We have modified a document object with the id attribute "responsesize" in the the code.js to display a message if content of web pages did not match the given query.
+Furthermore, we have modified the reading of the data files in the InvertedIndex class, loadPages(String filename) method, such that it only created a web page if it contained a title and and at least one word.

+#### Solution

+> In code.js, we have decided to implement a ternary conditional operator to make our code more concise followed by additional if/else statements.
+The condition states that if data.length equals to 0 then the program outputs a paragraph containing the following
+message: "No web page contains the query word."
+If the condition is not met, then web pages matching the given query will be displayed.
+We have further modified the style of the document object with the id attribute "urllist" to remove a frame from the url list if no pages are returned.
+We have implemented the solution using an if/else statement and two properties: style and display.
+The condition states that if url list does not contain any pages, the element is removed else the program displays search results as a block element.
+In regards of loadPages(String filename) method, first we have identified the following criteria for a page to be valid:

+- it must contain an url
+- it must contain a title
+- it must contain at least one word

+> In order to check if the given page meets all the criteria, we must track url, title and content.
+Therefore we have declared three local variables:

+- String currentUrl
+- String currentTitle
+- ArrayList<String> currentContents

+> Alongside, we have implemented three boolean checks combined with AND operator that checks if these variables are not empty:

+- !currentUrl.isEmpty() && !currentContents.isEmpty() && !currentTitle.isEmpty())

+> First, the program loads contents from the data file and reads them line by line using a for loop.
+In this for loop, we populate currentUrl, currentTitle and currentContent variables.
+There are three potential scenarios that we need to be aware of and store the correct data: a line could be a url, a title, or be a part of the content.
+Therefore we have implemented if/else statements to identify and control the action for each scenario:

+- if the line starts with the "*page" prefix - then it must be a url, so the program removes the prefix by using substring() method and assigns the retrieved url as a currentUrl.

+- if the condition above fails, then it must be either a title or content.
+In the data files, we have observed that the title always comes after the page url.
+Therefore, in order to distinguish between those two, the program checks whether index of the current line equals to the index of url increased by 1.
+If it’s a title, then the program assigns the line as a value of the currentTitle.

+- if both conditions above fail, then the line must be a part of the content.
+So the program adds the line to the list of currentContents.

+> The program continues to loop through the lines populating currentContent until it reaches the second page.
+At this point, the currentUrl, currentTitle and currentContents are not empty, meaning the content satisfies all the criteria, so it passes boolean checks allowing for a new page to be created.
+We have verified the message output through manual testing where we have used a string of random characters that can not be recognized as an actual word and used it as an input in the search engine.
+Furthermore, we have verified that no valid page is created using unit test based on corpus size variable which we increment by 1 every time a new page is created.
+They are available in InvertedIndexTest.java.

+# Task 3: Inverted indexes